 The rudder blade is a profiled one.
 It consists of a FRP-body.
-The rudder post with a diameter of 60mm is made of a sea-water resistant aluminium alloy and is laminated into the blade.
-The post runs in two easygoing and special rudder bearings.
+The rudder post is made of a seawater resistant aluminium alloy and is laminated into the blade.
+The post runs in two easy-going and special rudder bearings.
 The rudder is fixed by a mounting clip at the upper end of the post that also serves for the keeping of the rudder tiller.